tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/Android_UI_Components_and_Conventions/README.md

 ### Steps

-1. Create a new Titanium Mobile project.
+1. Create a new Titanium SDK project.

 2. Delete the contents of app.js and create a new one to these specifications: